STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_pytorch/README.md

 - [ISPU-Toolchain](https://www.st.com/en/development-tools/ispu-toolchain.html): toolchain to build applications for sensors embedding the ISPU, which must be added to the system PATH (for detailed steps refer to the dedicated [README](../../examples/README.md)).
 - [ST Edge AI Core](https://www.st.com/en/development-tools/stedgeai-core.html): tool to easily convert pretrained AI models for integration into ST products, which must be added to the system PATH (for detailed steps refer to the "Setting environment" article of the documentation available within the ST Edge AI Core installation folder).
 - [GNU Make](https://www.gnu.org/software/make): command line build tool, which must be added to the system PATH.
-- [MEMS Studio](https://www.st.com/en/development-tools/MEMS-Studio.html): desktop software solution to develop and test solutions for MEMS sensors.
+- [MEMS Studio](https://www.st.com/en/development-tools/MEMS-Studio.html): desktop software to develop and test solutions for MEMS sensors.
 - [X-CUBE-MEMS1](https://www.st.com/en/embedded-software/x-cube-mems1.html): STM32Cube expansion package containing firmware for enabling communication with MEMS Studio.
 - [Python](https://www.python.org): Python programming language interpreter, necessary to create and train the neural network model (required Python packages are listed in `requirements.txt`).
 A version of Python ≤ 3.11 is required.
 - [Jupyter Notebook](https://jupyter.org/install): interactive computing platform accessible from the web browser to run Python code.